brendan-donegan/checkbox/plainbox/docs/usage.rst

 .. code-block:: bash

-    $ plainbox sru $secure_id submission.xml
+    $ plainbox sru --secure-id=$secure_id --fallback-file=submission.xml

-The second argument, submission.xml, is a name of the fallback file that is only created when sending the data to the certification website fails to work for any reason.
+The second argument, submission.xml, is a name of the fall-back file that is only created when sending the data to the certification website fails to work for any reason.